Super Rugby: Blues beat Chiefs to end winless stretch

 The Blues have beaten the Chiefs for the first time since 2011, a victory which was relatively straightforward in the end and which keeps them in the hunt for an unlikely playoff place.

-They got home at Eden Park thanks to a disciplined second half, although they survived a scare when Chiefs loose forward Pita Gus Sowakula was awarded a try with 10 minutes remaining only to have it ruled out due to a knock-on.
+They got home at Eden Park thanks to a disciplined second half and a bit of luck, although they survived a scare when Chiefs loose forward Pita Gus Sowakula was awarded a try with 10 minutes remaining only to have it ruled out due to a knock-on, a decision Chiefs coach Colin Cooper was unhappy about.

-To make it even better for coach Leon MacDonald and company was lock Gerard Cowley-Tuioti's late try which turned a fairly comprehensive victory into a bonus point win.
-It was no more than they deserved because they played with commitment and intensity and a bit of flair at times too.
+To make it even better for the Blues was lock Gerard Cowley-Tuioti's late try which turned a fairly comprehensive victory into a bonus point win.
+It was no more than they deserved because they played with commitment and intensity and flair, too.

 It is the Blues' second derby victory of the season after their win here against the Highlanders.
 They have a tougher assignment next weekend against the Crusaders in Christchurch, and their struggles away from home are well documented, but this victory will give them belief at least.